 Online Garage Sale Fundraiser: A Modern Twist on a Classic

-For more creative fundraising ideas—poker, tricky tray, birthday fundraisers, bike-a-thon, bake sales, walkathon—see creative fundraising ideas.
+For more creative fundraising ideas including poker tournaments, tricky tray, bike-a-thons, bake sales, and walkathons, see creative fundraising ideas.

 Why online garage sales work

-• Perfect for fundraisers – Easy to collect donations or auction off items for a cause
+• Perfect for fundraisers: Easy to collect donations or auction off items for a cause

-• Lower overhead – No permits, tables, or signage required
+• Lower overhead: No permits, tables, or signage required

-• Convenience – Items can be listed and sold from anywhere, at any time
+• Convenience: Items can be listed and sold from anywhere, at any time

-• Wider reach – No longer limited to one neighborhood—you can reach buyers across your city or even the country
+• Wider reach: No longer limited to one neighborhood.
+You can reach buyers across your city or even the country

 With the right strategy, you can turn donated items into real fundraising dollars.